-- PWR-4 Industrial Maintenance Cleaner (part #3400) – The aerosol blasts away oil and contaminants off of contacts, printed circuit boards, barcode instruments, switch boxes, gear boxes, and electronic motor controllers.
-Grease and oil flow right off, reducing the time and materials needed to scrub off stubborn soils.
+- PWR-4 Industrial Maintenance Cleaner (part #3400) – The aerosol blasts away oil and contaminants from contacts, printed circuit boards, barcode instruments, switch boxes, gear boxes, and electronic motor controllers.
+Grease and oil flow right off, reducing the time and materials needed to scrub.
 Bulk liquid packaging is available for vapor degreasing, ultrasonic cleaning, and immersion (cold) cleaning.

 - PWR-4 Flux Remover (part #3401) – This innovative solvent is much safer than nPB and quickly cleans the most difficult baked-on R, RMA & no-clean fluxes from electronic assemblies.
 It is engineered to remain stable and effective over thousands of cycles in vapor degreasing equipment.

-- PWR-4 Aviation Degreaser (part #2851-20S) – Specially engineered aerosol degreaser with strong grease removal of hydraulic fluid, fuel oils, lubricating oils and greases, and other organic residues.
+- PWR-4 Aviation Degreaser (part #2851-20S) – A aerosol degreaser with a specially engineered strong grease removal property suitable for hydraulic fluids, fuel oils, lubricating oils and greases, and other organic residues.
 PWR-4 Aviation Degreaser spray features a powerful, long-reaching spray to clean hard-to-reach parts from as far as 10 feet.
-Fast evaporating, quick penetrating, and ideal for cleaning aviation parts.
+It is fast evaporating, quick penetrating, and ideal for cleaning aviation parts.

-- PWR-4 Transit Degreaser (part #2863-20S) - Single purpose aerosol degreaser, with strong removal ability of an oxidized hydraulic fluid, carbonized oils and fuels, lubricating oils and greases, and other organic residues.
+- PWR-4 Transit Degreaser (part #2863-20S) - Single purpose aerosol degreaser, with strong removal ability of oxidized hydraulic fluids, carbonized oils and fuels, lubricating oils and greases, and other organic residues.
 It is fast evaporating, quick penetrating, and ideal for cleaning heavily soiled parts.

 For technical help in the selection and qualification process, contact Techspray at 800-858-4043 or firstname.lastname@example.org.
 More information is available at www.techspray.com.